edaine-digio/react-native-maestro/README.md

 7. Save and run `source ~/.zshrc` to apply changes
 8. Verify the appropriate directories have been added to your path with `echo $ANDROID_HOME` then `echo $PATH`
+9. Before continuing, restart your device to ensure the changes and new downloads take effect
-9. Create an Android Virtual Device:
+10. Create an Android Virtual Device:

 - From the Android Studio landing screen, navigate to `More Actions` and then `Virtual Device Manager`
 - From the main Virtual Device Manager screen, select `Create device`